DRIV-EX: Counterfactual Explanations for Driving LLMs: Experiments

 The results in \autoref{sec:expe:eval_robustness} suggest that LLM-based planners over-rely on lateral velocity ($v_y$) shortcuts.
 To test if removing these biased features improves safety, we finetune Llama3-8B on three variations of the textual highD template: $\boldsymbol{i.}$ \textbf{Baseline} (None): Includes all velocity and acceleration information ($v_x, v_y, a_x, a_y$). $\boldsymbol{ii.}$ \textbf{Lateral-Agnostic} (no $v_y$, $a_y$): Removes lateral kinematics to eliminate the identified $v_y$ bias. $\boldsymbol{iii.}$ \textbf{Kinematic-Free} (no $v$, $a$): Removes velocity and acceleration data, forcing reliance on spatial positioning.

-We evaluate the resulting planners on the textual highD validation set as shown in \autoref{tab:debiasing_templates}.
+We evaluate the resulting planners on the full textual highD validation set as shown in \autoref{tab:debiasing_templates}.
 We find that removing specific kinematic features enhances planner robustness.
 The `Lateral-Agnostic' model maintains similar F1 and RMSE scores, while reducing collisions.
 On the other hand, the `Kinematic-Free' model drastically reduces collisions but degrades trajectory prediction accuracy, highlighting a trade-off between predictive performance and safety.
-Overall, these results demonstrate how \ours can effectively identify biases to guide targeted improvements in LLM planner robustness.
+While our work focuses on bias detection, this intervention study shows that \ours identifies features that can guide robustness improvements.
+Finer mitigation strategies, such as counterfactual data augmentation, could also be explored to leverage DRIV-EX generations.